twaldecker/halma/README.md

 # A Collection of Boardgames

-Based on a Feathers Backend and a React frontend.
+Based on a Express Backend with Socket.IO and a React frontend.

 ![halma board game preview](./frontend/public/logo192.png)